pgregg88/wxBoardtoMQTT/README.md

 3. Start with:
   sudo python wxmqtt.py

-Test by using a MQTT client like MQTT Exployer https://github.com/thomasnordquist/MQTT-Explorer.git
+Test by using a MQTT client like MQTT Explorer https://github.com/thomasnordquist/MQTT-Explorer.git

 Message queues are: